sesam-community/sesam-py/readme.usage.md

              [command]

 Commands:
-  wipe      Deletes all the pipes, systems, user datasets and environment variables in the node restart   Restarts the target node (typically used to release used resources if the environment is strained) upload    Replace node config with local config.
+  connect   Connects to the target node via Oauth or Tripletex authentication and updates secrets and environmental variables. wipe      Deletes all the pipes, systems, user datasets and environment variables in the node restart   Restarts the target node (typically used to release used resources if the environment is strained) upload    Replace node config with local config.
 Also tries to upload testdata if 'testdata' folder present.